UVLRick/Distorted-underwater-images/README.md

 # Distorted underwater image reconstruction
-Pytorch implementation of the paper Distorted underwater image reconstruction for an autonomous underwater vehicle based on a self-attention generative adversarial network
+Pytorch implementation of the paper "Distorted underwater image reconstruction for an autonomous underwater vehicle based on a self-attention generative adversarial network"

 Our network takes a distorted underwater image as an input and procude the corresponding sharp estimate.
 The model we use is GAN framework with group normalization + attention mechanism + RaLSGAN based on the conv3_3 layer before activation in the pre-trained VGG-16.
 Such architecture also gives good results on other image-to-image translation problems (deblurring, colorization, super resolution, inpainting, dehazing etc.)